Things to Do in New Zealand North Island: Itinerary & Cities in 8 Days

 Now, you will have two options to continue your trip.
 You will either A. Continue further south, ending in Wellington (from where you will go home — or maybe continue to the South Island for another week) — or B. Continue northbound towards Auckland, where you will end your trip.
 So you will choose either 20A and 21A or 20B and 21B for Day 7 and Day 8.

-Hike the Tongariro Alpine Crossing (not in winter though – due to weather conditions!).
-Tongariro National Park, just on the other side of Lake Taupo, is the oldest national park in New Zealand, world-famous for its trek, the Tongariro Alpine Crossing, allowing for awe-inspiring and some of the most stunning views New Zealand has to offer.
+Hike the Tongariro Alpine Crossing (not in winter though — due to weather conditions!).
+Tongariro National Park, just on the other side of Lake Taupō, is the oldest national park in New Zealand, world-famous for its trek, the Tongariro Alpine Crossing, offering awe-inspiring and some of the most stunning views New Zealand has to offer.

-It is a 19.4-kilometer (12 miles) trek, which may be a bit hard (also depending on weather), so make sure you are adequately fit for this journey.
-You should make a reservation for shuttle transport with a licensed operator (see the website).
+It is a 19.4-kilometre (12 miles) trek, which may be a bit challenging (also depending on weather), so make sure you are adequately fit for this journey.
+You should make a reservation for shuttle transport with a licensed operator.

-It is also here you will be able to spot one of the Lord of the Rings locations Mount Doom (Mt Ngauruhoe).
-You can check out other New Zealand Lord of the Rings locations – both on the North Island and the South Island.
+It is also here you will be able to spot one of the Lord of the Rings locations: Mount Doom (Mt Ngauruhoe).

-If you continue your trip northbound, you will be spending Day 7 at Hobbiton doing a Hobbiton Movie Set Tour in the rolling green hills at Matamata in the heart of Waikato with a striking resemblance to The Shire in the hobbit universe as defined by J.R.R.
+If you continue your trip northbound, you will spend Day 7 at Hobbiton doing a Hobbiton Movie Set Tour in the rolling green hills at Matamata in the heart of Waikato, with a striking resemblance to The Shire in the hobbit universe as defined by J.R.R.
 Tolkien!
 It is the location where The Hobbit trilogy, directed by Peter Jackson, was filmed, beginning in 1999.
 In the end, 44 hobbit holes were dug!

-The tour takes you around to hobbit holes, The Green Dragon, the Party Tree and all the other places you know from the films.
+The tour takes you around hobbit holes, The Green Dragon, the Party Tree and all the other places you know from the films.
 At the same time, you get the story behind and learn surprising details about the production.
-A must-see for the hobbit addict!
+A must-see for any hobbit addict!

 Hobbiton landscape